jcddsj01/barber-dev/README.md

 * [TinyJPG](https://tinyjpg.com/) e [TinyPNG:](https://tinypng.com/) The website used is an online tool that compresses JPEG and PNG images without losing much quality.
 It reduces the size of image files using efficient compression algorithms.
 * [Vercel:](https://vercel.com/) It is a platform that offers hosting for static sites, deployment for web applications, support for serverless functions, continuous integration and compatibility with a wide variety of development tools.

-Project deployment on GitHub Pages: [Explore the project by clicking here.](https://barber-dev-jcddsj01.vercel.app/)
+Project deployment on Vercel: [Explore the project by clicking here.](https://barber-dev-jcddsj01.vercel.app/)